OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 #### PUT { #put-deployments-deploymentkey }
 ##### Description:

 Updates a given deployment.
 An optional list of applications to include in the deployment can be specified.
 The input is a subset of deployment object.
+Using this method to remove apps from a deployment plan sets their status as Do Nothing, but they still appear in the deployment details.
+Starting with LifeTime 11.21.0, it is possible to create and edit multiple deployment plans for the same target environment in parallel.
+From LifeTime 11.22.0 or later, the apps are removed from the deployment plan.
+For more information, refer to [Breaking Changes](https://success.outsystems.com/support/release_notes/11/outsystems_11_side_effects_and_breaking_changes/#introduced-in-lifetime-11.22.0).

 ##### Parameters